-If you are planning on travelling to St Lucia, below is our St. Lucia travel guide on how to travel solo in Saint Lucia including the best places to stay in St Lucia, which tour company to use, things to do in St Lucia, and getting around St Lucia including driving in St Lucia.
+If you are planning on travelling to St Lucia, below is our St Lucia solo travel guide including where to stay in St Lucia, which tour company to use, things to do in St Lucia, and getting around St Lucia including driving in St Lucia.
 Find out how to get from St Lucia airport, and what to do in each place.

-All companies included have been recommended by solo female travellers and come with our Solo Female Friendly endorsement.
+All companies included have been recommended by solo female travellers from our solo community and come with our Solo Female Friendly endorsement.
 Just choose the relevant section or read the full article for your St Lucia solo travel.

 * Before you travel, check what paperwork or visas are required for Saint Lucia.

 N.b.
 By booking through this page for your St Lucia travel, you are helping to improve the lives of vulnerable girls about the globe.
 Thanks for helping.

 - How Long Do You Need?